Quantum Neural Network Classifiers: A Tutorial

 \subsection{Benchmarks of the performance}

 Here, we provide numerical benchmarks of the block-encoding based QNNs' performances with different hyper-parameters (scaling factors for data encoding, entangling layers) and two datasets: the FashionMNIST dataset \cite{FashionMNIST} and the MNIST handwritten digit dataset \cite{LeCun1998Mnist}.
 The basic pseudocode for the block-encoding based QNNs' learning procedure is shown in Algorithm~\ref{Algo_BEQNN}.
 In the rest of this subsection, we will benchmark the QNNs' performances with respect to the variables listed above, where the achieved accuracy will be exhibited in the following data tables.
-The code for calculating the accuracy and loss over the training set, the test set, or a batch set is shown below: \begin{jllisting} using Quantum_Neural_Network_Classifiers: acc_loss_evaluation
+The code for calculating the accuracy and loss over the training set, the test set, or a batch set is shown below: